Q: How do earnings payments work with regard to printed card products?

 When you set up a print option on one of your products, you are shown the current cost to print each copy of the product.
 You will then be asked to input a Margin for that title.
 Doing so yields the Sale price.

-When a printed copy sells, we split that $10.50 Margin with you per our earnings agreement (i.e., the same percentage you get on download sales, depending on whether you are an exclusive or non-exclusive partner).
-So, if you are exclusive with us for digital versions (remember: printed material is always non-exclusive), you receive 70% of the $10.50 ($7.35) per deck we sell.
+When a printed copy sells, we split that $9.50 Margin with you per our earnings agreement.
+So, if you are exclusive with us for digital versions (remember: printed material is always non-exclusive, i.e., you can still sell them wherever you'd like), you receive 70% of the $9.50 ($6.65) per deck we sell.

 This earning amount is credited to your publisher earnings account in real time, just as when a customer purchases one of your download products.

 Q: What do I get out of selling my cards on the DriveThruCards marketplace?